uttgeorge/Machine-Learning-Models/README.md

 # Machine Learning

-This is the combination of some algorithms.
+This is the combination of some algorithms and codes from scratch.

 Email: [jin.qi1@northeastern.edu](jin.qi1@northeastern.edu)
 ## 1. Math